Mukopaje/officedocs/docs/source/reports.rst

    :description: Stay on track with your finances with dynamically generated reports, monthly and yearly reports, income and expenses summaries.
    :keywords: projects,invoices,freelancer,deals,leads,crm,estimates,tickets,subscriptions,tasks,contacts,contracts,creditnotes,freelancer office,codecanyon

 You can only manage what you can measure.
-With `Workice CRM <https://workice.com>`__, manage the way your business is run with reporting that breaks down key metrics relating to your sales trends, invoices, projects, expenses and more.
+With CRM, manage the way your business is run with reporting that breaks down key metrics relating to your sales trends, invoices, projects, expenses and more.
 Reports are a great way to not only see how you're doing, but also forecast where you're going in the future.

 ..
 ATTENTION:: All the charts and statistics displayed in the reports section will use your base currency.